Rami Hadar: Coaching career

 On 3 January 2017, Hadar was appointed as head coach for Hapoel Tel Aviv and became the first head coach to manage Maccabi and Hapoel Tel Aviv at the same season.
 On 29 April 2017, he parted ways with Hapoel Tel Aviv.

 On 7 July 2017, Hadar was appointed as the head coach for SCM U Craiova of the Romanian League.

 On May 31, 2018, Hapoel Be'er Sheva announced Hadar as their new head coach for the 2018–19 season.

+On 22 May, 2023, the Basketball Federation of Kosovo presented Hadar as the new coach of the Kosovo national team.